JayneJacobs/MyFB/Code/Analysis/SpaceComplexity.md

 # Space Complexity

-Space complexity is a measure of how efficient your code is in terms of memory used.
+Space complexity efficiency of  code for memory used.
-Space complexity analysis happens almost in the same way time complexity analysis happens.
+Space and time Complexity are related

 For example, consider the following code :